fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 ---
 # Content
-12 Rules for Life describes a consistent and sound framework on how to take responsibility for yourself, bottom-up from the worst possible situations.
+12 Rules for Life describes a consistent and sound framework on how to take responsibility for yourself, bottom-up, from the worst possible situations.

 - Rule 1: Stand up straight with your shoulders back
 - Rule 2: Treat yourself like you are someone you are responsible for helping
 - Rule 3: Make friends with people who want the best in you
 - Rule 4: Compare yourself who you were yesterday, not who someone else is today
 - Rule 5: Do not let your children do anything that makes you dislike them
-- Rule 6: Set your house in perfect order before you critizise the world
+- Rule 6: Set your house in perfect order before you criticize the world
 - Rule 7: Pursue what is meaningful (not what is expedient)
 - Rule 8: Tell the truth - or, at least, don't lie
 - Rule 9: Assume that the person you are listening to might know something you don't